 - Garlic - You can use fresh or the refrigerated garlic that comes in a tube at the grocery store.
 The tube garlic is very economical and easy to use.

 - Olive oil - dark colored olive oil is more flavorful, light colored is mild.
-Use whichever you prefer!
+Use whichever you prefer.

 How to make Pan Seared Venison Backstrap